Washington DC's Leading

-Warwick Group excels in providing insight, strategy, and knowledge on Corps of Engineers projects, programs and policies.
+Our team provides insight, strategy, and knowledge on Corps of Engineers projects, programs and policies.
 We've worked closely with the Corps for long enough to deserve a pension, but along the way we have earned the trust and recognition among friends and colleagues we've made over nearly 4 decades in business.
 In addition to the fundamentals and basic knowlege of the Corps and its processes, we track and analyze Corps directives, policy memorandums, implementation guidance on federal water resources legislation, and changes of personnel.
 We have solved problems big and small across the US and have helped save failing projects by providing the knowledge and experience to needed to work with Federal Government.
 Let us help you navigate the complicated world of federal beach and dune building, levees, coastal highways, dredging and other water resources infrastructure needs.
+Learn More.

 Our Track Record of Success

 We've worked on behalf of over 150 local and state governments, associations, businesses, and nonprofits where we have developed a nationwide reputation as a leader in coastal advocacy.
 We've used our knowledge of coastal engineering and best management practices to protect our clients from major coastal storms and flooding events like Superstorm Sandy and Hurricanes Irma and Maria.
 We pride ourselves on working proactively to protect our clients against mother nature and coastal storms, but when disaster strikes, we go the distance to ensure our clients get the disaster relief funding they need to be resilient.

 Warwick Group has:

 - Authorized and constructed over 2 dozen beach nourishment projects

 - Secured federal funding for client projects totaling over $1.2 billion

 - Used our knowledge and advocacy to save failing Corps projects